 In 2014 the Museum interior was completely redesigned and updated.
 The T. M. Scruggs Museum Interior was designed by The Exhibition Alliance of Hamilton, New York, working with museum director Tom Flynn and volunteer construction manager Jeff Ingersoll.
 In 2016, Jeff Ingersoll added a new, historically accurate front porch on the main (two-story) wing of the birthplace.

 The Museum is open weekends each summer and fall.
 For more information, see its website.
+It is a co-anchor of the Freethought Trail.

 Robert Ingersoll’s mother, Mary Livingston Ingersoll, died on December 2, 1835, in Cazenovia, New York, when Robert was three years old.
 Her unmarked grave site was located in December 2015 and a period-appropriate gravestone was dedicated on Memorial Day 2016.